 In March 2021 The Family Law Amendment (Federal Family Violence Orders) Bill 2021 was introduced to the House of Representatives.
-The Bill intends to establish new Federal Family Violence Orders (FFVO) issued by the Federal Circuit Courts and Family Courts.
+The Bill intends to establish new Federal Family Violence Orders (FFVO) issued by the Federal Circuit and Family Court of Australia.

 The FFVO’s would operate in a similar way to the current State and Territory domestic violence orders and act as an intended way to prevent family violence by restricting a person’s behaviours, communications, and movements.